 Another bridge which connects Merida with small village area around is the Roman Bridge of Merida – Puente de Lusitania.
 It is nice to crossed it and have amazing view from there.
 Perfect time to take some photos.

-I spent some time in the village area also and look how was it.
+I spent some time in the village area around Merida and the nature was so beautiful!

-Something I missed to visit because I did’t have enough time – National Museum of Roman Art – Museo Nacional de Arte Romano, but my friends strongly recommend it as a very arty place.
+Something I missed to visit because I did’t have enough time – National Museum of Roman Art – Museo Nacional de Arte Romano.
+My friends strongly recommend it as a very arty place.

 Do you like circus?
 If yes, then Roman Circus (Circo romano) in Merida, Spain is waiting for you!

 It is ruined Roman circus used for Chariot racing – so exciting and very dangerous for the racers in the past, spectacular for watching.

 Tip: don’t miss the local Jamón ibérico (Iberian ham) in Merida, Spain.
 The food is delicious!
 Taste sangria!